mvolkmann/blog/src/flutter.md

 "BuildContext" %} object.
 This provides "a handle to the location of a widget in the widget tree."
 It can be used to traverse up and down the widget tree.
-One use is for finding ancestor styles so they can be applied to the current widget.
+Supposedly one use is for finding ancestor styles so they can be applied to the current widget, but it's not apparent how this can be done.

 All widget constructors must take an optional parameter named "key" that has the type "Key".